ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

-FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction, economic relevance of the world's fish, organized by species [@fishbase2012].
+FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction and economic relevance of the world's fish, organized by species [@fishbase2012].
-This repository of information about fishes has proven to be a profoundly valuable community resource and the data has the potential to be used in a wide range of studies.
+This repository of information has proven to be a profoundly valuable community resource and the data has the potential to be used in a wide range of studies.
 However, assembling subsets of data housed in FishBase for use in focused analyses can be tedious and time-consuming.
-To facilitate the extraction, visualization, and integration of this data, the `rfishbase` package was been written for the R language for statistical computing and graphics [@rteam2012] R is a freely available open source computing environment that is used extensively in ecological research, with a large library of packages built explicitly for this purpose [@kneib2007].
+To facilitate the extraction, visualization, and integration of this data, the `rfishbase` package was been written for the R language for statistical computing and graphics [@rteam2012].
+R is a freely available open source computing environment that is used extensively in ecological research, with a large collection of packages built explicitly for this purpose [@kneib2007].

-This paper illustrates how the `rfishbase` package is synchronized with the FishBase database, describe its functions for extracting, manipulating and visualizing data, and then illustrate how these functions can be combined for more complicated analyses.
+This paper illustrates how the `rfishbase` package is dynamically updated from the the FishBase database, describe its functions for extracting, manipulating and visualizing data, and then illustrate how these functions can be combined for more complicated analyses.
 Lastly it illustrates how having access to FishBase data through R allows